auth0/docs/articles/quickstart/native/android/04-user-profile.md

 Use the access token and the `AuthenticationAPIClient` client to obtain the user's ID.

 When you call the `AuthenticationAPIClient` client, it returns an instance of the `UserProfile` profile.
-This profile is a basic, OIDC-conformant profile which guarantees only the `sub` claim.
+This profile is a basic, OIDC-conformant profile, which guarantees only the `sub` claim.
 The `sub` claim contains the user's ID.
 Depending on the scope you requested, the remaining claims returned by the `UserProfile` are different.

 When you get the `sub` value, call the [Management API](https://auth0.com/docs/api/management/v2#!/Users).